For Toddler Information see the section on Toddler.

 To fill the basket we ask for the following 5 items:

 1. Snack for your child’s class for one day.
-NUTS, POPCORN, WHOLE GRAPES, HARD PRETZELS, or REGULAR SIZED CARROTS are not allowed.
-(The School will provide snack for the remaining days) Please make this something simple and pre-packaged.
+NO PEANUTS/TREENUTS allowed.
+(The School will provide a snack for the remaining days) Please make this something simple and pre-packaged.
 We encourage you to enlist your child’s help in the selection.
-In addition to this snack you are welcome to send in a birthday treat on your child’s birthday or 1/2 birthday.
-Please limit birthday treats to cookies, muffins, trail mix, popsicles, etc. Small cupcakes, please.
+In addition to this snack, you are welcome to send in a birthday treat on your child’s birthday or 1/2 birthday.
+Please limit birthday treats to Original and Double Stuf Oreos cookies, gummies, vanilla wafers, goldfish, or Pringles.

 2. A bouquet of fresh flowers that the children will arrange and place in the classroom.
 Kindergarten children may choose to bring a plant or flowers.